rbchan/exp-design/README.md

 ## History
 This is a course that I co-instruct with Bob Cooper at the University of Georgia.
 Bob desiged the course and has taught it for >15 years.
-I started in 2013, which is when
+I started in 2013, which is when we added an `R` lab.
+This repository primarily contains the lab materials, but the lecture notes might be added later.